 Your social media strategy needs to connect and meet the expectations of your loyal customer.
 Customers are social media savvy, and copying a social media tactic from another organization would be disastrous.
-Instead, your goals are to identify gaps in your competitor’s strategy and opportunities for your brand to more fully engage with your customers.
-There are four core areas to look at when auditing your competitors social media: social media presence (what channels they are using and how they present themselves), content (what are they talking about and how often), performance (how many followers, fans, subscribers) and engagement (likes, shares, comments).
-A thorough audit of your competitors gives you insight into what your target audience cares about and engaging with.
-You know what works and what doesn’t work and now you can leverage social media best practices along with competitor research to develop a strategy you know will work.
+Instead, your goals are to identify gaps in your competitor’s strategy and opportunities for your brand to engage more fully with your customers.
+There are four core areas to look at when auditing your competitor’s social media: social media presence (what channels they are using and how they present themselves), content (what are they talking about and how often), performance (how many followers, fans, subscribers) and engagement (likes, shares, comments).
+A thorough audit of your competitors gives you insight into what your target audience cares about and engages with.
+You can also review some industry benchmarks to get a benchmark of engagement.
+With this insight, you know what works and what doesn’t work, and now you can leverage social media best practices along with competitor research to develop a strategy you know will work.

 3. Determine the Best Social Media Channels for Your Business

-With hundreds of social media sites, deciding on the right social media marketing channel for your business can be tricky.
-First focus on core understanding — who you’re trying to reach, what you’re trying to accomplish, and how you want to engage your target audience.
-The article, Best Social Media Channels for Your Business, guides you through a process of evaluating the different channels and our Social Media Resource Guide provides links to social media statistics, best practices and how to tips.
+With hundreds of social media sites, deciding on the right social media marketing channels for your business can be tricky.
+First, focus on core understanding — who you’re trying to reach, what you’re trying to accomplish, and how you want to engage your target audience.

 4. Establish Social Media Policies

 One loud voice can be the end of your social media reputation.
 However, social media should be incorporated both internally and externally.
-All employees can be on social media, but it is important there is a social media policy put in place to protect both the employee and the organization.
-All outward communications from the organization should be handled by the marketing team, but internal social platforms can promote workplace satisfaction and productivity.
+All employees can be on social media, but a social media policy must be put in place to protect both the employee and the organization.
+The marketing team should handle all outward communications from the organization.
+For example, Walmart includes its social media policy as part of its corporate guidelines.

 5. Develop Your Social Media Platforms

-In today’s changing technological landscape, keeping up with social media is important for organizations to communicate with customers on a personal level.
+In today’s changing technological landscape, keeping up with social media is important for organizations to communicate with customers personally.
 Developing a social media strategy is a worthwhile investment for organizations wanting to keep up in the digital age.